 ABI strongly opposes lowering the blood-alcohol arrest level.
 The move is an attack on the restaurant and hospitality industries and converts responsible consumers into criminals.
 Don’t allow your state legislature or municipality to be fooled by a false narrative linking a lower BAC arrest threshold with increased traffic safety.
 Stand against 0.05 today.

 The current nationally recognized blood-alcohol limit for driving is 0.08 BAC—which would take roughly three drinks for the average male to obtain.
 But recently, the National Transportation Safety Board (NTSB) has been pushing state legislators to pass laws that would lower the BAC arrest level further to 0.05 BAC—with Utah being the only state to pass legislation.
 While the pursuit is masqueraded behind the intention of improving traffic safety, that conclusion couldn’t be farther from the truth.

 Facts are facts.
 A driver with a 0.05 BAC may technically be somewhat impaired, but impairment is relative.
 In fact, a driver who is talking on a hands-free cellphone or simply driving while over the age of 65 is more impaired than someone at 0.05.

-It’s obvious why drivers with a 0.05 BAC aren’t significantly impaired, they’ve had relatively little to drink.
+It’s obvious why drivers with a 0.05 BAC aren’t meaningfully impaired, they’ve had relatively little to drink.
 A 120 pound woman will hit 0.05 after having little more than a single drink and a 160 pound man would be considered legally drunk after two.
 This makes what is usually considered responsible behavior into a criminal act.

 View the BAC charts below: